jchilders/dotfiles/README.md

 `make` - List available targets without doing anything

 `make install` - Install All The Things.
-Installs homebrew, rvm, default homebrew formalae (including tmux), clones & builds neovim from source, and links all configuration files (dotfiles).
+Installs homebrew, default homebrew formalae (including tmux), clones & builds neovim from source, and links all configuration files (dotfiles).
 Typically used when bootstraping a new development machine.